 Sense Rooftop Bar with its impressive cocktail menu offers superb views of Sofia, like the one in the feature photo.

 The European summer is just around the corner and beautiful fruit is on sale.
-This pic was taken at the Ladies Markets and yes, apricots are $A2 a kilo – there is parity between the Bulgarian lev and our dollar.
+This pic was taken at the Ladies Markets and yes, apricots are $A2 a kilo – there is parity between the Bulgarian lev and the Australian dollar.

 Tourists find Sofia a reasonably cheap place to visit.
 Monthly wages for local people are 1200 lev, so it goes without saying that items like food and drinks, even accommodation don’t put pressure on the tourist purse.
 Interestingly, though, the price of petrol is a hefty 2 lev a litre.